yorkmuseumstrust/digital/docs/support/README.md

 > If you can, make a phone call first.

-Razorblue answer phone calls first, and aim to deal with support requests on a first call.
+Razorblue answer phone calls first.
+They aim to resolve your support request on your first call.

-You can request a call back if you prefer.
+You can request a call back by them if you prefer.

 When you provide a phone number, it will only be used for the purpose of responding to your IT support request.